-What is Vascular Ehlers-Danlos syndrome?
+What is Vascular Ehlers-Danlos syndrome (VEDS)?

 Vascular Ehlers-Danlos syndrome (VEDS) is a genetic condition that is caused by a change (mutation) in the gene for collagen type 3 (the COL3A1 gene).
 This mutation may come from a parent with the syndrome or be due to a new change in the gene.
 VEDS is autosomal dominant, which means that if a parent has the condition, there is a 50% chance each child will have the condition.
 Collagens are part of our body’s connective tissue.
 Collagens play an important role in the structure and function of bones, muscles, skin, tendons, organs, and blood vessels.
 People with VEDS have abnormal function of type 3 collagen and may have a wide range of features that range from spontaneous and easy bruising with little or no change in lifespan to bowel and/or arterial and aortic rupture or dissection at a young age and a reduced lifespan.
 Women with VEDS have the potential of a rupture of the uterus during pregnancy that may substantially shorten lifespan.
 Some people with VEDS have a characteristic facial appearance (Figure 1), thin skin, and tissue fragility that could indicate the condition is present and assist in recognition of the condition before there is a major complication.